Legislation for Better Bicycling in Ohio

 On Wednesday, December 22, 2004 Governor Bob Taft signed our Share the Road license plate into law as part of House Bill 406.
 Thus, four years of effort by the OBF ended in success.
 The plate will act as a moving billboard to promote “sharing the roads” of Ohio.

 The Ohio Bicycle Federation played a key role in the 2002 publication by the Ohio Department of Public Safety of Ohio Bicycling Street Smarts.
 The booklet incorporates Street Smarts: Riding Confidently, Legally, and Safely by John S. Allen plus sections of the Ohio Revised Code pertaining to cycling.

-The booklet was suggested during our March, 2001 Bicycling Awareness Day, when the OBF asked Lt.
-Gov. Maureen O'Connor if the State of Ohio could publish an Ohio Bicycle Drivers Manual similar to one in Pennsylvania.
+During our March, 2001 Bicycling Awareness Day, OBF Chair Chuck Smith asked Lt.
+Gov. Maureen O'Connor if the State of Ohio could publish an Ohio Bicycling Street Smarts similar to one in Pennsylvania.
 The Ohio Department of Public Safety under Ms. O'Connor's leadership subsequently distributed over 100,000 copies of the booklet.
-(You can see the commercial version of Bicycling Street Smarts at Allen's web site.)
+(You can see the commercial version of Bicycling Street Smarts at Allen's web site

 Helping Steve Selz win his “Impeding Traffic” Case